decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-05-strong-chain-quality.md

 Recent work has shown that Strong Chain Quality and censorship resistance [require two more rounds](https://eprint.iacr.org/2025/2136) (so the good case takes $5$ rounds for $3f+1$ and $4$ rounds for $5f+1$ BFT).
 We will expand on this result in later posts.

 Obtaining SCQ post-GST requires guaranteeing that the proposer cannot censor the inputs of the stakeholders.
-This is achieved via a two round protocol with two small changes to almost any view based BFT protocol:
+This is achieved via a two-round protocol with two small changes to almost any BFT protocol:

-* **Round 1**: Each party sends its certified input to all parties.
+* **Round 1**: Each party sends its valid input to all parties.
-* **Round 2**: Each party that receives a certified input from party $i$ adds $i$ to its *inclusion list*.
-It then sends its inclusion list to the leader, essentially committing that it will only accept blocks that contain all the inputs in this list.
+* **Round 2**: Each party adds every unique valid input it received to its *inclusion list*, signs the list, and sends it to the leader.
-* **BFT Proposal**: The leader receives these messages and includes in the block the *union* of all the inclusion lists that it received.
+* **BFT Proposal**: The leader proposes a block.
-* **BFT vote**: A party only votes for a block if it contains all the inputs in its inclusion list.
+* **BFT vote**: A party only votes for a block if all the values in its inclusion list appear in the block and the block contains at most one valid input per party.

 It is easy to check that this protocol sketch can be converted into a full protocol that satisfies post-GST SCQ, provides censorship resistance, and is live for an honest leader.
 Adding pre-GST SCQ would also require waiting for a quorum of values or lists in each round.
 See [DPasS](https://decentralizedthoughts.github.io/2025-12-12-dpaas/) for how this protocol is used for censorship resistance in the context of PBS.
 We will expand on this protocol and its generalizations in later posts.